 The Bible has guidance for every aspect of life, even finance.

 God put this on my mind awhile back, but I procrastinated.
-I wrote the first draft in my journal and did all the Biblical research for it, but failed to move forward with even a second draft.
-Well, I finally stopped procrastinating.
+I wrote the

 Let’s take a look at the economic principles in Proverbs.